64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Family-Friendly Firearms: Scope Primids carry a large laser bazooka designed like a Super Scope.

-- Giant Mook: Big Primid, which used to provide the page image.
+- Giant Mook: Big Primid, a supersized version of the regular ones.

 - Laser Blade: Sword Primids have green Beam Swords.